-For more information about managing anaphylaxis in schools and "spare" back-up adrenaline autoinjectors, visit: sparepensinschools.uk This is a medical document that can only be completed by the child's healthcare professional.
-It must not be altered without their permission.
-This document provides medical authorisation for schools to administer a 'spare' back-up adrenaline autoinjector if needed, as permitted by the Human Medicines (Amendment) Regulations 2017.
+For more information about managing anaphylaxis in schools and "spare" back-up adrenaline autoinjectors, visit: sparepensinschools.uk the Human Medicines (Amendment) Regulations 2017.
 During travel, adrenaline auto-injector devices must be carried in hand-luggage or on the person, and NOT in the luggage hold.
 This action plan and authorisation to travel with emergency medications has been prepared by: